SAP/jenkins-library/documentation/docs/steps/transportRequestUploadSOLMAN.md

 ## Change Management Client

-Access to the Solution Manager is handled via the so-called CM Client.
+Access to the Solution Manager is handled via the CM Client.
 The CM Client is a software running under Linux, which can initiate basic change management tasks in the Solution Manager as well as in the CTS.
 The client is used by default as  a [Docker image](https://hub.docker.com/r/ppiper/cm-client),